The Rural Tech Project is a $600,000 challenge to advance rural technology education and prepare students for the careers of today and tomorrow.

 All entrant schools and LEAs are acknowledged on the Rural Tech Project website, and received access to custom professional development resources after the close of submissions.

-The judging panel recommended five finalists to each receive an equal share of the $500,000 prize pool and progress to Phase 2.
+The judging panel recommended five finalist teams to each receive an equal share of the $500,000 prize pool and progress to Phase 2.

 Phase 2: Community implementation

-From January to July 2021, finalists will develop detailed program plans and build partnerships before programs launch.
-They will have access to virtual resources and on-the-ground assistance as they plan, run, and refine their programs for two academic years.
+From January to July 2021, finalist teams developed detailed program plans and built partnerships before programs launched.
+They had access to virtual resources and on-the-ground assistance as they planned, ran, and refined their programs for two academic years.

-During summer 2023, finalists will document their outcomes and learnings in their final submissions; the judging panel will then recommend one grand-prize winner to receive an additional $100,000.
+During summer 2023, finalists documented their outcomes and learnings in their final submissions.
+At the close of Phase 2, the judging panel recommended Woodlake High School to win the grand prize of $100,000.

-The Rural Tech Project will compile insights from all finalists and share lessons learned as a resource for other communities; other schools can adapt these models to create technology education programs that increase access to careers across industries.
+The Rural Tech Project compiled insights from all finalist teams and shared lessons learned as a resource for other communities; other schools can adapt these models to create technology education programs that increase access to careers across industries.
+Download the builders to see lessons learned and resources from finalist teams.